flutter/website/src/docs/development/tools/android-studio.md

    example if the project is called `flutter_app`, open `flutter_app/android`.

 If you haven't run your Flutter app yet, you may see Android Studio report a build error when you open the `android` project.
-Run `flutter packages get` in the app's root directory and rebuild the project by selecting **Build > Make** to fix it.
+Run `flutter pub get` in the app's root directory and rebuild the project by selecting **Build > Make** to fix it.